-Saxo Q2 Outlook | 2024: The Wasted Year
+Saxo Q2 Outlook | 2024: The wasted year

-(MENAFN- Mid-East) Dubai, UAE: Saxo today launched its Quarterly Outlook for Q2 2024.
+(MENAFN- Matrix PR) Saxo today launched its Quarterly Outlook for Q2 2024.
 As elections in key market countries dominate global discussions, Saxo's Strategy team highlights the events and indicators that investors and traders should keep an eye on.
 They also explore whether this focus on elections diverts attention from the actual figures affecting global markets.

 The current wave of optimism in the stock market, driven by election fever, hides a more uncomfortable truth.
 Our economy is in a delicate state, with debt accumulation outpacing GDP growth.
 Central banks around the globe are tightening the purse strings, which, when combined with high real interest rates and the mountain of existing debt, could spell trouble for our economic momentum.